Security Groups are the fundamental categories to which your users belong, and control access to your site's content at a high level.

 Default Higher Logic Security Groups

-- IsMember - Users with Member permissions, commonly referred to as IsMember.
-Content and functionality is routinely protected to Members as a benefit of membership.
-Those with Member permissions also have access to content and functionality protected to Authenticated.
+- IsMember - Users in this Security Group have Member permissions, commonly referred to as IsMember.
+Specific communities, pages, and content is often only made available to Members as a benefit of membership.
+Those with Member permissions also have access to content and functionality set to Authenticated.

 These baseline groups are typically comprehensive enough, but you can create additional Security Groups based on your organization's business and security needs.